aspose-words/Aspose.Words-Products/words/cpp/create/dot/_index.md

 {{% /blocks/products/pf/agp/text %}}

-- Microsoft Windows or a compatible OS with C++ Runtime Environment for JSP/JSF Application and Desktop Applications.
+- Microsoft Windows or a compatible OS with C++ Runtime Environment for Windows 32 bit, Windows 64 bit and Linux 64 bit.
-- Get latest version of Aspose.Words for C++ directly from Maven.
+- Aspose.Words for C++ DLL referenced in your project.

 {{% /blocks/products/pf/agp/feature-section-col %}}